What to Look for When Choosing a Tonga Fishing Charter

 Just itching to reel in the big ones?
 Tonga’s waters will certainly scratch that itch with oceans harbouring some of the South Pacific’s most-targeted game fish, from huge blue marlin to giant trevally.
 But before you dive onto any old fishing charter, here’s some advice for choosing the best fishing tour in Tonga.

 The first thing you might think of when choosing a fishing tour in Tonga is: where are the best places to fish in Tonga?
-Well, the thing about Tonga is that there isn’t a lack of fishing destinations.
-Every island group has access to fishing, including big game fishing.
-However, Vava’u and Tongatapu certainly provide more options for fishing charters than any other island group.
+Not all of Tonga’s island groups have commercial fishing charters available, which helps narrow it down to the following…

 Fishing in Vava’u

 Vava’u is Tonga’s most popular fishing destination, particularly for its Marlin fishing.
-There is a wide range of fishing charters available in these group of islands, which tend to cater to the avid sports fisherman.
-Trolling, jigging and casting are available, as well as spearfishing.
-Check out some of the offerings in the 10 Best Fishing Charters in Vava’u.
+There is a range of fishing charters available in this group of islands, which tend to cater to the avid sports angler.
+Trolling, jigging and casting are the main specialities here.
+Check out some of the offerings in The Best Fishing Charters in Vava’u, as well as more experiences to complement your trip in the 50 Best Things to Do in Vava’u.

 Fishing in ‘Eua